verana-labs/verifiable-trust-spec/spec.md

 ### Verify issuer authorization

 - Identify the Ecosystem DID that issued the vtjsc
-- Query the Trust Registry governed by that Ecosystem
+- Query the Ecosystem entry and its `Participant` entries
 - For W3C VTCs: verify that the credential issuer DID was authorized for the referenced vtjsc **at the effective issuance time** determined above
 - For AnonCreds VTCs: verify that the credential issuer DID is currently authorized for the referenced vtjsc.
 Issuer authorization at credential reception time is enforced by the holder's wallet as specified in [CIT].